314dev/PI/docs/source/extensions/loops.rst

 ----------------------------

 The fastest way to get started with loops, is to override functionality of an existing loop.
-Lightning has 4 main loops which relies on : :class:`~pytorch_lightning.loops.fit_loop.FitLoop` for fitting (training and validating), :class:`~pytorch_lightning.loops.dataloader.evaluation_loop.EvaluationLoop` for validating or testing, :class:`~pytorch_lightning.loops.dataloader.prediction_loop.PredictionLoop` for predicting.
+Lightning has 4 main loops which relies on : :class:`~pi_ml.loops.fit_loop.FitLoop` for fitting (training and validating), :class:`~pi_ml.loops.dataloader.evaluation_loop.EvaluationLoop` for validating or testing, :class:`~pi_ml.loops.dataloader.prediction_loop.PredictionLoop` for predicting.

 For simple changes that don't require a custom loop, you can modify each of these loops.

 Each loop has a series of methods that can be modified.
-For example with the :class:`~pytorch_lightning.loops.fit_loop.FitLoop`:
+For example with the :class:`~pi_ml.loops.fit_loop.FitLoop`:

 .. code-block:: python

-    from pytorch_lightning.loops import FitLoop
+    from pi_ml.loops import FitLoop

     class MyLoop(FitLoop):